-Apart from Burn down chart there are other options available in JIRA like Sprint Report, Epic Report, Version Report, Velocity Chart, Control Chart, Cumulative flow diagram.
+Apart from Burn down chart there are other options available in JIRA automation like Sprint Report, Epic Report, Version Report, Velocity Chart, Control Chart, Cumulative flow diagram.
 You can also use different chart option to represent the progress of your project.

 Like here in the screen shot above, we have selected a pie chart for issue priorities.
 It will generate a Pie Chart representing the priorities and severity of the issues in percentage for the whole project as shown below.
 You can view the pie chart from different perspectives like Assignee, Components, Issue Type, Priority, Resolution, and Status and so on.

 You can also configure how you want to see the scrum board.
 Scrum board gives various options through which you can make changes into your board appearance.
 Various features you can configure using scrum are Columns, Swimlanes, Quick Filters, Card colors and so on.
 Here we have selected column management, and selected the options Issue count, and it will show the total number of issue in progress, to do or done.
 In column management, we can add an additional column as per our requirement likewise there are different features that you can configure in board.